“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 It started with a small book.

-When I opened that book in late 2023, something clicked.
-I didn’t just see a teaching exercise — I saw a path.
+When I opened that book, back in 2023, something clicked.
+I didn’t see a teaching exercise — I saw a path.
 A dream began to form: what if I could build a compiler that generates real machine code?
 Not a toy.
 A real compiler.

 I chose Go as my implementation language and VS Code as my editor.
 I created an empty directory and started typing.